dvaneven/ngts-poc/README.md

 ﻿#AngularJS 1.4 with TypeScript POC#

 A proof of concept of AngularJS 1.4 with TypeScript.
-Any similarties with already existing products are mere coincidence.
+Any similarities with already existing products are mere coincidence.

 - RESTful services with ASP.NET Web API
 - TypeScript 1.5